Posts Tagged ‘OnScreen DNA’

 The main change to the two apps is the addition of accessible background material on DNA and explanations of how different features of DNA structure are represented in the virtual DNA model in a memorable, instructive way.
 For example, there are now discussions of DNA strand polarity—what it means and how it is represented in the model—and the major and minor grooves of the DNA double helix—what they are, their physical origin, and how to make them appear in the model.
 This new material makes the apps more self-contained than before, although they are still not meant to be a sole source for learning about DNA structure.
 The point is made that the model represents certain molecular components of DNA, not atoms.

-The new material is found in a popover view in the iPad version of OnScreen DNA Model.
+The new klonopin material is found in a popover view in the iPad version of OnScreen DNA Model.
 The popover view appears at the tap of a new button called “Useful Stuff”.
 The image below shows the interactive table of contents listing the various topics dealt with.
 The user only has to tap on a disclosure button (blue arrow) to see a discussion of the corresponding feature and how it is modeled in the app.

 contents